plifplouf203/academic-cv/content/publications/preprint/index.md

 rates today.
 This model is a tool of the Forecasting and Policy Analysis System (FPAS) of numerous central banks around the world, tailored and extended to the specific context of each economy.

 Thus, this framework allows us to test alternative monetary policy rules in a pseudo-out-of-sample forecasting exercise.
 The objective is to test whether a loosened monetary policy could have induced a « softer landing », up to the point if a « painless disinflation » was effectively possible.
 The study of monetary policy in disinflation is quite rare in the literature.
 In fact, the term « disinflation policies » is widely used to describe all decisions taken to recover price stability as inflation growing.
 It is logical as the primary mandate of most central banks is price stability and that what matters most is thus, to get back to a stable inflation target as fast as possible, economic stability being a non-binding secondary objective.
 It is also the case of the MNB which has set its inflation target to 3% [MNB, 2013].
 Our work is rather focused on what the monetary authority should do when we are past this spike, in a context where fast disinflation is likely.
 Although it represents an exceptional setting, we consider this work to be an humble contribution to the topic.

 Our period of observations ranges from 1999Q1 to 2025Q3.
 We reject previous periods for lack of data availability and quality.
 Our pseudo-out-of-sample forecasting period starts in 2023Q1 to end in 2025Q4.
 Our baseline conclusions are in line with the literature aforementioned where the interest rate and exchange rate channels operate together to push the economy toward fast disinflation.
 The whole process is supported by falling inflation expectations.
 Our alternative model-based forecasts indicates that a lower nominal interest rate could have help inflation fall faster, sometimes at a higher output cost.
 Evaluated through different specifications of a standard quadratic loss function, the latter scenario is computed to be preferable.
 However, the winning alternative rules highlight especially that the monetary policy had little effect on disinflation in this situation.
 Moreover, it shows that a standard Taylor rule (as the default one included in the QPM) is inefficient to produce an effective monetary policy in this context.

 The following content is divided in three sections.
 Section 1 presents the model, the different block of equations, the transmission mechanisms and the calibration.
-Section 2 gives extented information about the particular context of Hungary at this period, the expectation about what were to come in 2023 and further motivation for our design choices.
+Section 2 gives extented informationabout the particular context of Hungary at this period, the expectation about what were to come in 2023 and further motivation for our design choices.
 Finally, section 3 compiles our forecasts construction and the linked results and evaluation.

 ## 1. The Model
 ### 1.1 Canonical Version of the QPM